dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Annotations may introduce special rewrite rules.
-For example, arity annotations remove themselves if sufficient arguments are available.
-Stowage evaluates the given program then rewrites to a small secure hash.
-Rewrite optimizations and staged computing modes are possible with annotations.

 Words rewrite to their evaluated definitions - this is called linking.
 However, words link *lazily* to preserve human-meaningful hypermedia link structure in the evaluated output where feasible.
-Words do not link unless doing so leads to additional rewrites of primitives or annotations, something more interesting than simple inlining of the word's evaluated definition.
-Consequently, arity annotations are useful to control linking of words.
+Words do not link unless doing so leads to additional rewrites of primitives or annotations, something more interesting than a simple inlining of the word's evaluated definition.

+Arity annotations are very useful to control linking of words.

 Awelon's evaluation strategy is simple: